ssbc/jitdb/README.md

 Query the database returning paginated results.
-If one or more indexes doesn't exist or are outdated, the indexes will be updated before the query is run. `onlyOffset` can be used to return offset instead of the actual messages. `sortBy` defaults to creation time of messages.
-By setting this to `arrival`, the results are sorted by when they were added to the database.
+If one or more indexes doesn't exist or are outdated, the indexes will be updated before the query is run. `onlyOffset` can be used to return offset instead of the actual messages. `sortBy` determines what timestamp to use for ordering messages.
+Can take values `declared` or `arrival`. `declared` refers to the timestamp for when a message was created, while `arrival` refers to when a message was added to the database.
 This can be important for messages from other peers that might arrive out of order compared when they were created.

 The result is an object with the fields: